Rivervale

 What are some of the major infrastructure and planning changes likely to influence Rivervale?

-Key infrastructure and planning changes likely to influence Rivervale include: Burswood Point (Construction); Wyndham LUX Perth Hotel (61-65 Great Eastern Highway) (Planning); Burswood Station East Planning Framework (Planning); 6 Homelea Court Build-to-Rent Development (Approved); and Lathlain Precinct Redevelopment Project (Construction).
+Key infrastructure and planning changes likely to influence Rivervale include: Wyndham LUX Perth Hotel (61-65 Great Eastern Highway) (Planning); Burswood Station East Planning Framework (Planning); 6 Homelea Court Build-to-Rent Development (Approved); Lathlain Precinct Redevelopment Project (Construction); and The Esplanade Foreshore Stabilisation and Landscaping (Construction).
 These projects represent significant developments that will shape the area's future infrastructure landscape.

 What types of infrastructure projects are impacting Rivervale?

-Infrastructure development impacting Rivervale spans multiple sectors including Communities, Precincts & Urban Renewal, Tourism, and Residential Development, among others.
+Infrastructure development impacting Rivervale spans multiple sectors including Sports & Recreation, Residential Development, and Tourism, among others.

 What is the scale of infrastructure investment impacting Rivervale?